 If you don’t get energy immediately after exercise, then you maintain the catabolic status and delay the recovery process.

 Take some time to reflect.
 What did you achieve in 2010, and how did you achieve it?
 What were the highlights and downsides?

 Analyzing your performance in the past 12 months will make your workouts even stronger in 2011.

-If you have access to power meter or heart rate monitor data, you should also spend some time analyzing the metrics from your key workouts, performance tests and races in 2010.
+If you have access to a power meter or heart rate monitor data, you should also spend some time analyzing the metrics from your key workouts, performance tests, and races in 2010.

 7 – Include power meter training

 Power meter training is a growing phenomenon.
 It’s easy to do and the single most effective way to monitor progress.